 The Trust is a Delaware statutory trust organized on January 27, 2011, and is registered with the Securities and Exchange Commission ("SEC") as an open-end management investment company.
 Each Fund is one series, or mutual fund, of the Trust.
 The Mid Cap Fund has three classes of shares: Advisor Class shares, Investor Class shares and Institutional Class shares.
 The Genesis Fund has two classes of shares: Advisor Class shares and Investor Class shares.
+The International Fund has one class share: Advisor Class shares.
 Each Fund is a diversified series and has its own investment objective and policies.
 Prior to September 28, 2016, the Mid Cap Fund was known as the Reinhart Mid Cap Private Market Value Fund.
 Shares of other series of the Trust are offered in separate prospectuses and SAIs.
-Except for the Reinhart International PMV Fund, the Funds, as series of the Trust, do not hold themselves out as related to any other series within the Trust, nor do they share the same investment adviser with any other series of the Trust.
+The Funds, as a series of the Trust, do not hold themselves out as related to any other series within the Trust, nor do they share the same investment adviser with any other series of the Trust.
 The Funds' Prospectus and this SAI are a part of the Trust's Registration Statement filed with the SEC.
 Copies of the Trust's complete Registration Statement may be obtained from the SEC upon payment of the prescribed fee, or may be accessed free of charge at the SEC's website at www.sec.gov.
 As permitted by Delaware law, the Trust's Board of Trustees (the "Board") may create additional classes of the Funds and may create additional series (and classes thereof) of the Trust and offer shares of these series and classes under the Trust at any time without the vote of shareholders.